musoke/WolframExpr.jl/docs/src/index.md

 ] add https://github.com/musoke/WolframExpr.jl
 ```

-If this fails, the problem is likely [MathLink](https://github.com/JuliaInterop/MathLink.jl).
+If this fails, the problem is likely with [MathLink.jl](https://github.com/JuliaInterop/MathLink.jl).
 See its documentation for installation and troubleshooting directions.